Posted: October 26, 2023

 COMPENSATION & BENEFITS

 The salary range for the full-time Policy Analyst position is $52,000 to $62,000 annually, based on experience and qualifications.
 The salary range for the Senior Policy Analyst position is $62,000 to $72,000, depending on experience and qualifications.
-NHFPI offers a competitive benefits package, including employer-provided health insurance (NHFPI pays 85% of the premiums), a 5% retirement contribution match, and generous vacation, sick, and volunteer leave time, in addition to federal holidays.
+NHFPI offers a competitive benefits package, including employer-provided health insurance and dental coverage (NHFPI pays 85% of the premiums), a 5% retirement contribution match, and generous vacation, sick, and volunteer leave time, in addition to federal holidays.

 COMMITMENT TO DIVERSITY AND INCLUSION